Jodu555/CineFinn/README.md

 - Watchable Entity: A Watchable Entity is a Watchable's File.
 Common difference between same Watchable is the SubSystem or the Language (WE-UUID)
 - Watch History: A Watch History is a single Watch Time for a Watchable

+## Thoughts and Considerations

+- I am currently thinking about caching the full index and the partial index in memory.
+Something like redis.
+Meaning that the /index/all and /index/S-ID would get a significant speedup and the /index also with the partial index cache.
+When implementing this i need to think about how to handle the cache invalidation.
+But sinde the recrawl is deterministic, i can just invalidate the cache when the recrawl is done.
+And maybe already refill the cache with the new data when the recrawl is done.
+So that the user does not have to wait for the next request.
+- I need to consider which in memory cache to use.
+Redis or something else.
+Or maybe just use the Server Memory or write the cache to disk.
+Whatever happens to be faster and more reliable.

 ## Code I Joinked

 ### The Full Video Player (Highly changed and customized by myself + integrated into the Vue Eco System)